hashgraph/hedera-sdk-java/README.md

 Once you have added that jar file to your project, you should be able to import classes from the SDK for use within your application.

 #### Create a Hedera account
-In the interest of clarify, these examples assume a sunny-day scenario and do not include exception-handling logic.
+In the interest of clarity, these examples assume a sunny-day scenario and do not include exception-handling logic.
 Refer to the main [examples](https://github.com/hashgraph/hedera-sdk-java/tree/master/examples/main/java/com/hedera) folder for more resilient code.

 This is the definition of the simple version of the `create` method in the `HederaAccount` class: